XinyuHua/xref-chinese-el/README.md

 ## Training

 The following script will train XRef model for 10 epochs with batch size 32.
-It will dump checkpoints every 1 epoch, with the top 5 ones (base on validation loss) saved.
+It will dump checkpoints every 1 epoch, with the top 5 ones (base on validation loss) saved. (we assume the data is stored under `./data/`.)

 ```shell script
 python train.py --domain=[ent,product] \